 “What we’re finding is that a person has their own profile of their microbiome.
 If that’s disrupted, and even if you take probiotics, after you stop taking probiotics, it goes back to what your profile was before,” McFarland said.

 “So, it’s like it remembers who’s invited to the party, and it only invites those people,” she said.
 “I think it’s still an exciting field for research because, the more we appreciate how much bacteria do for us, the more we appreciate what happens when it gets disrupted.”

 Shanahan recommends going old-school.

 “From my perspective, the more logical thing to do is to eat foods that are good for us and that bacteria can utilize as well,” Shanahan said.

 “I get foods rich in prebiotics and ready-to-eat fermented foods.
 I’ll eat yogurt or kimchi, and for prebiotics to feed the probiotics, I make sure I always get some kind of fiber-y thing, whether it’s nuts or vegetables or beans,” she said.
 “But the probiotic-rich foods, which are the fermented and cultured foods, are more likely to be beneficial than supplements.”

 2017: Probiotic studies on sepsis and sore throats

-A combination of the right probiotics with a prebiotic were found to be effective in preventing sepsis in babies in rural India in a large randomized, controlled trial, the results of which were published in the journal Nature
+A combination of the right probiotics with a prebiotic were found to be effective in preventing sepsis in babies in rural India in a large randomized, controlled trial, the results of which were published in the journal Nature in August.